Advanced ECS Features: Exploring Service Discovery and Load Balancing

 Integration with AWS Cloud Map

-AWS Cloud Map is a managed service that provides service discovery for cloud resources.
-ECS seamlessly integrates with Cloud Map, allowing you to define and discover services using custom names and attributes.
+AWS Cloud Map is a managed service that handles service discovery for cloud resources.
+ECS integrates directly with Cloud Map, letting you define and discover services using custom names and attributes.

 Service Discovery with ECS Service Registry